The State of Asynchronous Rust

 • Execution of async code, IO and task spawning are provided by "async runtimes", such as Tokio and async-std.
 Most async applications, and some async crates, depend on a specific runtime.
 See "The Async Ecosystem" section for more details.

 Some language features you may be used to from synchronous Rust are not yet available in async Rust.
-Notably, Rust does not let you declare async functions in traits.
+Notably, Rust did not let you declare async functions in traits until 1.75.0 stable (and still has limitations on dynamic dispatch for those traits).
 Instead, you need to use workarounds to achieve the same result, which can be more verbose.

 Compiling and debugging